-Alcohol and hospitalization are presumably linked.
-It’s reasonable to assume that heavy drinkers are more likely to need a hospital.
-But what about light and moderate drinkers.
+Alcohol and hospitalization may be linked.
+It’s reasonable to think that heavy drinkers are more likely to need a hospital.
+But what about light and moderate drinkers?
 We know that moderate drinking is linked to better health and longer life.
 That’s compared to either non-drinkers and heavy drinkers.

 I. Study of Alcohol and Hospitalization

-Heart diseases and strokes cause about half of all deaths in Western Societies.
-However, light and moderate drinking reduces the risk of these major diseases by almost half.
+Heart diseases and strokes cause about half of all deaths in Western countries.
+But light and moderate drinking reduces the risk of these major diseases by almost half.
 Also, such drinking is linked with reduced risk of many other diseases.
 (See Alcohol and Health.)
-Also, drinking is not a risk factor for the vast majority of cancers.
-And for those remaining cancers, it is usually only a risk factor for heavy drinking.
+And drinking is not a risk factor for the vast majority of cancers.
+For those remaining cancers, it is usually only a risk factor for heavy drinking.

 It’s important to know if you might need to go to a hospital.
 In particular, both heart attacks and strokes benefit greatly from prompt medical care.